CLAMP Policy Participant Smoke Tests

 mvn spring-boot:run

 To start the policy participant we need to go to the “participant/participant-impl/participant-impl-policy” directory in the clamp repo.
-There is a config file under “src/main/resources/config/application.yaml”.
-For development in your local environment, we will need to adjust this file slightly:
+You can then run the following command to start the policy-participant:

 mvn spring-boot:run